Rae Carruth: Murder of Cherica Adams

+On November 26, 1999, Carruth was arrested on charges of conspiracy to commit first-degree murder, attempted murder, and shooting into an occupied vehicle.
+He was held in the Charlotte-Mecklenburg jail.
+Watkins Sr. was arrested later that day on the same charges.
+On November 29, 1999, Carruth's bail was doubled to $3 million.

-Carruth quickly fled after Adams's death, but was captured on December 15 in West Tennessee, found hiding in the trunk of a car outside a motel in Parkers Crossroads.
+While out on bail, Carruth quickly fled after Adams' death, but was captured the next day, on December 15th, approximately 25 miles east of Jackson in Western Tennessee.
+He was found hiding in the trunk of a car outside a motel in Parkers Crossroads.
 The trunk also contained $3,900 cash, bottles of his urine, extra clothes, candy bars, and a cell phone.
 The Panthers waived him on December 16, citing a morals clause in his contract, and the NFL suspended him indefinitely on December 17.
+On December 30, 1999, Judge Yvonnne Mims Evans froze Carruth's assets after a DNA test confirmed he was father of Adams' son.

-Carruth was offered a chance to plead guilty to second degree murder in exchange for a 30-year sentence.
+Carruth was offered a chance to plead guilty to second-degree murder in exchange for a 30-year sentence.
 After he rejected the offer, prosecution sought the death penalty.
 At trial, prosecutors contended that Carruth hired Watkins and others to murder Adams because of her refusal to abort their unborn child.
-Carruth's lawyer David Rudolf claimed that Carruth had been caught up in a drug deal gone bad.
+Carruth's lawyer, David Rudolf, claimed that Carruth had been caught up in a drug deal gone bad.
 They claimed that on the night of the shooting, after Carruth had refused to fund the drug deal, Watkins shot Adams in a sudden rage when she "flipped him off" after he had attempted to ask her about Carruth's whereabouts.

 Carruth was found guilty of conspiracy to commit murder, shooting into an occupied vehicle, and using an instrument to destroy an unborn child.
-He was found not guilty of first degree murder, sparing him from possible execution.
+He was found not guilty of first-degree murder, sparing him from possible execution.
 Carruth was sentenced to 18 years and 11 months to 24 years and 4 months in prison.

 Watkins was sentenced to prison for a minimum of 40 years, 8 months and a maximum of 50 years, 8 months for the murder of Cherica Adams.
 He died at age 63 from natural causes at the Scotland Correctional Institution in Laurinburg, North Carolina on December 3, 2023.

 Carruth sent a letter in 2018 apologizing to Saundra Adams, the mother of Cherica Adams, via WBTV in Charlotte, North Carolina, for accusing her of lying about him in interviews for years.

-Carruth was released on October 22, 2018, after serving 18 years.
-He moved to Pennsylvania after his release.
-He is now married and resides in the southwestern United States.
+On October 22, 2018, Carruth was released from prison after serving 18 years.
+He briefly moved to Pennsylvania after his release.
+He is now married under another name while living in the southwestern United States, and refuses to discuss the events that led to Cherica's death.